 The curly willow can grow up to 35 feet tall and have a 20 foot spread.
 One of its most unusual features are its wavy branches, giving gardens some winter interest.

-* This tree is not native to the US and was planted prior to the installation of the Discovery Garden.
+* This tree is not native to the U.S. and existed on-site prior to the installation of the Discovery Garden.

 Also known as White Fringe Tree, American Fringe Tree, Poison Ash, Old Man’s Beard, Grancy Greybeard

 The fringe tree belongs to the Olive family and is a small multi-stemmed tree or shrub growing 25-30 feet tall with oblong leaves 3-8 inches long.
 It also features clusters of fragrant white flowers with four fringe-like petals in the spring.
 Birds and small animals love the deep blue olive shaped fruits that develop in late summer.

 Also known as black birch and water birch.